Gloster Javelin - History

 The FAW.4 was similar to the FAW.1 but had the T.3's all-moving tailplane and vortex generators on the wings and entered service with 141 Squadron at RAF Horsham St. Faith, and later with 3, 11, 23, 41, 72 and 87 Squadrons (though not all simultaneously).
 The FAW.5 was externally similar to the FAW.4 but had a redesigned wing interior in order to make room for more fuel, and provision for the full total of four Firestreak AAMs - though in the end the mark never carried them.
 The wing improvement of the FAW.5 was soon applied to the FAW.2, thus producing the FAW.6.

 In November 1956 the FAW.7, the first mark to actually carry the four missiles specified in the original requirement, first flew.
-Basically an FAW.5 but with uprated Sapphire Sa.7 engines and powered rudder and extended rear fuselage.
+This was basically an FAW.5 but with uprated Sapphire Sa.7 engines and powered rudder and extended rear fuselage.
 By this time so many different marks of the Javelin were in the air it was a wonder anybody had any idea what was happening.
 A larger number of each mark were being used in various trials on such basic items as the weapons and engine fits, leading one to believe the Air Ministry had handed the RAF over to Gloster as one big Guinea Pig.
-The FAW.8, an FAW.7 with reheat, appeared so quickly that a full 80 FAW.7s never even saw service, being delivered straight into storage at RAF Kemble, and later converted to FAW.9s.
+The FAW.8, an FAW.7 with reheat, appeared so quickly that of the 142 Mk.7s produced, only 42 entered service and only these were fitted to carry missiles - the remaining 80 FAW.7s were instead hurried out of the factory doors and delivered straight into storage at RAF Kemble, later being converted to FAW.9s.

 The Javelin's protracted development period and lack of opportunity to prove itself in combat have led to it being described in scathing terms by many people, and its reputation was not helped by logistical and servicing mishaps in deployments overseas, but it was well liked by its pilots who appreciated the amount of weaponry available to them (far exceeding other types of the day), its stability (within the proscribed guidelines) and its roomy cockpit.
 Any shortcomings it had in dogfighting ability were more than outweighed by its ability to stop the fight before the proverbial 'knife fight' began, and its airbrakes were incredibly effective - enough to force an attacker to overshoot before they realised what was happening, and often used to permit impressively steep descents to landing.